-4-bromoaniline can be prepared by aniline easily.
-Aniline is an ortho para activator.
-In 4-bromoaniline bromine atom exist in para position related to the amine group.
+4-bromoaniline can be prepared by aniline from several steps.
+Aniline is an ortho para activator compound like phenol.
+In 4-bromoaniline bromine atom exist in para position related to the amine group (-NH2 group).

-But reaction of aniline and bromine liquid will give 2,4,6-tribromoaniline.
-Therefore we have to control the reaction if we need to prepare 4-bromoaniline.
+Reaction of aniline and bromine liquid will give 2,4,6-Tribromoaniline.
+Therefore we have to control the reaction (to stop joining three bromine atoms to benzene ring and stop it by joining only one bromine atom at para position). if we need to prepare 4-Bromoaniline.

 Aniline is a ortho para activator.
 When liquid bromine (Br2(l)) is added to the aniline, it gives 2,4,6-bromoaniline.

 But we need only one bromine atom to connect to the para position of aniline.
 Therefore we reduce the activity of aniline by the reaction of aniline and ethanoyl chloride (CH3COCl).
 Then we add Br2(l) to the newly formed compound.

 Aniline is a strong ortho para activator.
 Aniline and ethanoyl chloride react to give N-phenylethanamide which is a ortho para Moderate activator.
 This product is an amide compound.